 - Processed products: 5-25%

-Additionally, there are often customs clearance costs of €25-75 per shipment.
+Plus customs clearance fees ranging €25-75 per shipment.

 VAT and other taxes

-You pay VAT on the total value (product + transport + import duties).
-For food products this is usually 9%.
+VAT applies to the complete value (product + transport + duties).
+Food products usually carry 9% VAT.

 - Product value: €1,000